sondregronas/EduGameDist/README.md

 ![Frontend](assets/frontend.gif)

-A containerized web based game distribution solution for educational settings.
-Requires control of the local network to function.
+A containerized web based game distribution solution for educational environments.
+Requires control of a local network to function.
 Please do not expose your instance to the internet, as it is illegal to distribute games without permission.
-Ensure only local devices and eligible students gain access to the server.
+Ensure only local devices and eligible students have access to the frontend.

 > Note: Parts of this project is in Norwegian, as it was made for a Norwegian school, you can change this by editing the `.pug` files in the `views` folder by uncommenting the volume mount in the `docker-compose.yml` file.

 ## What is this?
 Traditionally games have been distributed on physical media.
-This is a problem, as it requires one to buy a lot of physical media, and it is hard to keep track of who has what.
-This project aims to solve this problem by providing a way to distribute games over IP.
+This is a problem, as it requires a lot of physical media, and it is hard to keep track of who has what.
+This project aims to solve this problem by providing a way to distribute games over a local network.

 Not every game is eligible for distribution, and you may be required to obtain licenses for some.
 For information on how to get access to distribution friendly games, see [this article by spillpedagogbanken (Norwegian)](https://www.spillpedagogbanken.no/?faq=hva-er-steam-epic-itch-io-gog-og-humblebundle).

-## Setup
+## Installation
 Runs on [Docker](https://www.docker.com/).

 Create a `docker-compose.yml`, or download the [docker-compose.yml](docker-compose.yml) file, which includes more options: